maxzheng/great-life-guide/README.rst

 Emotion
 -------

-It's easy for our emotions to affect the health of our body (e.g. stress) and clarity of our mind, so it's important to `master emotional intelligence <https://www.youtube.com/watch?v=r8fcqrNO7so>`_ to better understand them and retain the ability to make good decisions while being able to fully enjoy them.
+It's easy for our emotions to affect the health of our body (e.g. stress) and clarity of our mind, so it's important to `master emotional intelligence <https://www.youtube.com/watch?v=r8fcqrNO7so>`_ to better understand and enjoy them while retaining the ability to make sound decisions.
+Start with training your attention using mindfulness meditation to become fully aware of your emotions, learn to accept and let them go, and finally form habits to permeate positive emotions with positive thoughts for yourself and others.

 Rest
 ----

 The other integral part of training your body and mind is letting them rest.
 Rest allows both to recover and rebuild to become stronger.
 Without rest, they won't grow as fast or strong and may burn out.
+Here are some suggestions:

-So train on weekdays, but rest on weekends.
-And consistently sleep `about 8 hours a day <https://www.sleepfoundation.org/press-release/national-sleep-foundation-recommends-new-sleep-times/page/0/1>`_ with meditation before and afterward.
+1. Train on weekdays, but rest on weekends.
+2. Consistently sleep `about 8 hours a day <https://www.sleepfoundation.org/press-release/national-sleep-foundation-recommends-new-sleep-times/page/0/1>`_ with meditation before and afterward to comfort the mind and a warm/comfortable bed to comfort the body.
+3. Lastly, go out and have fun! :D

 Achieving Happiness
 ===================